Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/vehicle.rst

 If the vehicle is very complicated, you should split it into simpler objects and parent those (with their collision shapes) to the vehicle controller so that they will follow it.
-If your vehicle even has moving bits (weapons, wrecking balls, trolleys etc) they should also be simulated separately and connected to the vehicle as a joint.
+If your vehicle even has moving bits (weapons, wrecking balls, trolleys, etc.) they should also be simulated separately and connected to the vehicle as a joint.